 In preparation for the new academic year (2021-2022), Saint Mary’s in-person, on-campus learning plan assumes all faculty and staff who intend to receive the COVID-19 vaccine will have been vaccinated, and that most students will have been able to receive the vaccine before the fall semester begins.
 While the vaccine is not mandatory, we strongly encourage all Saints to consider getting the vaccination.

-For the health and safety of our school community, visitors to campus are being limited.
-Visitors must have a scheduled appointment and complete the school's campus access screening form 24 hours in advance of arriving on campus.
+For the health and safety of our school community, visitors to campus are being limited inside campus buildings.
 In keeping with Saint Mary's health protocols, visitors must wear a mask/face covering and maintain social distancing while on our campus.

 Faculty and other employees essential to school operations are working on campus in compliance with campus health and safety protocols.
-Some administrative staff continue to work from home to minimize potential COVID-19 exposures on campus.
+All employees, with a few exceptions, will return on August 16, 2021, for regular business operations.
 Here is a link to our online faculty/staff directory to assist you in contacting our faculty and staff.
 The campus community are required to wear masks inside buildings and to adhere to social distancing.
 Outside, masks may be removed.

 With the health and safety of our community our first priority, Saint Mary's continues to closely monitor COVID-19 developments and make plans in accordance with guidance provided by the North Carolina Department of Health and Human Services (NCDHHS).